Momenize/ai-and-expert-systems/README.md

 ## Hi!

-This is my codes and projects for my Artifical Intelligence and Expert Systems
+This is my codes and projects for my Artifical Intelligence and Expert Systems Study.

 Yes, I do used chatbots for implementing as it's obvious if you look up the code.
 That's because I'm not too skilled in python.